Artasov/xexamai/README.md

    > Or the path where cuDNN was installed

 4. #### Restart the PC
-   > If you will use local speech recognition, then install python from the step below, if you don't have it yet.
+   > If you use local speech recognition, then install python from the step below, if you don't have it yet.

 ### Local LLM Processing